howsayhao/hj_reg_auto/README.md

 <div style="page-break-after: always;"></div>

-### **1.1 Register Template Generator**
+### **1.1 Template Generator**

-The template generator provide convenience for designers who edit Excel worksheets.
-It generates several template tables including basic register definitions such as name, width, address offset, field definitions, etc., in one worksheet.
+Template Generator provides convenience for designers working with Excel worksheets or not familiar with SystemRDL.
+For Excel worksheets, it generates several template tables including basic register definitions such as name, width, address offset, field definitions, etc., in one worksheet.
+For SystemRDL, it provides example code.
 Designers can refer to these templates and modify them to meet their own requirements.

-See template format in [Figure 4.1](#pics_excel_temp_cn), [Figure 4.2](#pics_excel_temp_en).
+See Excel worksheet template format in [Figure 4.1](#pics_excel_temp_cn), [Figure 4.2](#pics_excel_temp_en), SystemRDL template format in [3.2 Overall Example](#32-overall-example), and command options in [5.2.2 Template Generator Command Options and Arguments](#522-template-generator-options-and-arguments).

 ### **1.2 Parser**